Armsnake88/Chess-for-Pygame/README.md

 ## How It Works

-1. **Setup**: The game initializes by loading images for each chess piece and setting up the board.
+1. **Imports and Setup**:
+   - The script starts by importing necessary libraries: `os` for operating system interactions, `pygame` for game development, and a custom `ChessEngine` module for handling the chess game logic.
+   - Constants are defined for the game window size, chessboard dimensions, square size, and colors for the board.

+2. **Loading Images**:
+   - A function `loadImages()` loads images of chess pieces from a directory and scales them to fit the board squares.
+These images are stored in a dictionary for easy access during the game.

+3. **Main Game Loop**:
+   - The `main()` function is the core of the game.
+It initializes Pygame, sets up the game window, and prepares the game state.
-2. **Game Loop**: The main loop of the game listens for events like mouse clicks and key presses.
+   - It enters a loop that continues running until the player quits the game.
+Within this loop, it handles events like mouse clicks and key presses.

-   - **Mouse Clicks**: Clicking on a piece selects it, and dragging it to a new square attempts to make a move.
+4. **Handling Mouse Events**:
+   - When the player clicks on a piece, the game records the piece and its position.
+   - When the player releases the mouse button, the game calculates the new position and checks if the move is valid.
+If valid, it updates the game state.

+5. **Handling Key Events**:
-   - **Key Presses**: Pressing 'Z' undoes the last move.
+   - If the player presses the 'Z' key, the game undoes the last move.
-3. **Drawing**: The board and pieces are drawn on the screen, updating with each move.
-4. **Game State**: The game keeps track of the current state, including whose turn it is and what moves are valid.

-## Getting Started

-To play the game, you'll need to have [Python](https://www.python.org/) and [Pygame](https://www.pygame.org/docs/) installed on your computer.
-Once you have those set up, you can run the game by executing the main script.
+6. **Drawing the Game**:
+   - The game continuously updates the display to show the current state of the board and pieces.
+   - Functions like `drawGameState()`, `drawBoard()`, `drawPieces()`, and `drawDraggingPiece()` handle the visual representation of the board, pieces, and any piece being dragged by the player.

+7. **Game State Management**:
+   - The game uses a `GameState` object from the `ChessEngine` module to manage the rules and logic of chess, such as valid moves and move history.

+8. **Exiting the Game**:
+   - The game loop exits when the player closes the window, and Pygame is properly shut down.

+Overall, this script sets up a basic interactive chess game where players can click and drag pieces to make moves, with the game logic ensuring that only legal moves are allowed.
 ---